Bosch-0/Project-Muggle/README.md

 ## 🔬 Research
-The Bitcoin Core wallet has a range of novel features not present in conventional Bitcoin wallets.
-Project Muggle will be conducting design research as how best to devlelop UI/UX within these constraints.
+Project Muggle conduct design research on how to best implement UI/UX features of the novel constraints that Bitcoin Core has on its products.

-Project Muggle will actively collaborate with Bitcoin Core wallet research project, [Project Horizon](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#) on who the users of the Bitcoin Core wallet are were relevant.
+Project Muggle will actively collaborate with Bitcoin Core wallet research project [Project Horizon](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#) were relevant.
 Project Muggle will also be implementing / contributing to the Bitcoin Design guide throughout its research.

 <details>
   <summary>Research areas of interest</summary>